NCAR/climate-primer-water/doc/introduction.rst

 2.2.1.1 What is relevant, reliable and practical
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+(Note: This following section is summarized from COMET's Climate and Water Resource Management Part 2)

 Once you’ve defined your study questions and objectives, there are three primary questions to answer when scoping a study that involves the